Darnell-Cookman School of the Medical Arts: History

-Academics
+Curriculum

-The academic curriculum for Darnell-Cookman Middle/High School of the Medical Arts offers only advanced, gifted, honors, accelerated, and Advanced Placement courses.
+The school offers only advanced, gifted, honors, accelerated, and Advanced Placement courses.
 The middle grades (6-8) curriculum is an accelerated math and science program.
-Students in the middle grades may complete math through Geometry and Science through Biology; both are high school-level courses meeting the graduation requirement.
+Middle-graders may complete math through Geometry and Science through Biology—high school-level courses to meet the graduation requirement.
 All courses in the middle grades are either advanced, accelerated, or gifted.
 The upper grades (9-12) curriculum is an Advanced Placement Honors/Scholars program.
 Students take an intensive and rigorous course load each year with extra emphasis on the sciences, math, and humanities.
-They will take a minimum of 8 Advanced Placement (College Board) courses and may take up to 12.
+They will take at least 8 Advanced Placement (College Board) courses and may take up to 12.